Asia must not become arena for 'big power contest,' says China's Xi as APEC summit gets underway - KTVZ

 Relations between the world’s two largest economies have deteriorated sharply in recent years, with the two sides clashing over Taiwan, the war in Ukraine, North Korea, and the transfer of technology among other issues.

+In August, following a visit of US House Speaker Nancy Pelosi to Taiwan, China fired multiple missiles into waters around the self-governing island and ramped up naval and warplane exercises in the surrounding area.
+Beijing claims the democratic island as its territory, despite never having controlled it, and suspended a number of dialogues with the US over the visit.

-But US-China tensions, which relaxed slightly following a landmark meeting between Xi and US President Joe Biden in Bali, Indonesia earlier this week, will not be the only shadow hanging over the APEC summit.
+But US-China tensions, which relaxed slightly following a landmark meeting between Xi and US President Joe Biden in Bali, Indonesia earlier this week, are not the only shadow hanging over the APEC summit.

+North Korea launched an intercontinental ballistic missile (ICBM) on Friday morning, the second missile test by the Kim Jong Un regime in two days, and part of a period of increased provocation from Pyongyang.

+US Vice President Kamala Harris gathered on the sidelines of the summit with leaders from Japan, South Korea, Australia, New Zealand, and Canada to condemn the launch, in a previously unscheduled media brief.

-Leaders and representatives from 21 economies on both sides of the Pacific — accounting for around half of global trade — are expected to grapple with how to address the economic fallout of the war in Ukraine over the course of their two-day summit, an annual gathering meant to advance regional economic integration.
+Leaders and representatives from 21 economies on both sides of the Pacific — accounting for around half of global trade — will also grapple with how to address the economic fallout of the war in Ukraine over the course of their two-day summit, an annual gathering meant to advance regional economic integration.

 At stake is whether leaders can find consensus over how to treat Russia’s aggression in a concluding document, or whether differences in view between the broad grouping of nations will stymie such a result, despite months of discussion between APEC nations’ lower-level officals.